raissaalvimt/raissaalvimt/README.md

 - ☕ Read more about my projects at (https://rpubs.com/rassaalvimt)
 - 👨‍💻 Currently working at Fundação Getúlio Vargas - FGV
 - 🌱 Currently learning full stack
-- 🌍 Interested in projects that help make the world a better place
+- 🌍 Interested in projects related to healthcare sector
 - ⚡ Fun fact: I ❤️ art and everything related to criativity

 <details>